mesosphere/kubernetes-mesos/README.md

    -listen-peer-urls=http://${servicehost}:7001
 ```

-Assuming your mesos cluster is started, and that the mesos-master and etcd are running on `${servicehost}`, then:
+Ensure that your mesos cluster is started.
+Assuming that the mesos-master and etcd are running on `${servicehost}`, then:

 ```shell
 $ ./bin/kube-apiserver \